 How do you release the money?

-Once requested, the Commissioner of Taxation will issue a release authority to your super fund/s and the requested amount/s will be sent to the Australian Tax Office (ATO).
+From 1 July 2018, you can apply through the ATO website to the Commissioner of Taxation.
+If approved, the Commissioner of Taxation will issue a release authority to your super fund/s and the requested amount/s will be sent to the ATO.

 What are the considerations?

 There may also be some fees, charges and insurance implications that occur when the money is released.

 Read more about the First Home Super Savers Scheme or speak to the Essential Super team on 13 4074.

 1 The Federal Government's online estimator assumes that contributions are made from 2017-18, and accounts for announced future changes in the rates of the taxes modelled.
 Taxable income and salary sacrifice amounts are held constant over time.
 When calculating the amount available for withdrawal, the estimator assumes that contributions are made each year until reaching the $30,000 limit on pre-tax contributions that can be subsequently withdrawn under the scheme.
 The interest rate paid on savings in a deposit account is assumed to be fixed at 2% a year (this reflects average retail deposit rates in April 2017).
 The deemed earnings rate applied to savings in superannuation is fixed at the shortfall interest charge (SIC) rate for April to June 2017 (4.78% a year).
 For more information, visit http://budget.gov.au/2017-18/content/glossies/factsheets/html/HA_14.htm.